Italy, face mask rules

-Italy is one of the European countries with the highest usage of facemasks (Well, in Italy, face mask rules makes it mandatory, so it’s no brainer.).
+Italy is one of the European countries with the highest usage of facemasks (Well, in Italy, face-mask rules make it mandatory, so it’s no brainer.).
 Sweden is one of the countries in Europe with the lowest usage of facemasks.

 Two case studies

 Italy and Sweden are dealing with exactly the same disease.
 Sweden has taken a slightly different path but the main issues are exactly the same… Stay away from other people, try to limit the spread of droplets, ventilate, and wash your hands.
-Still, in Sweden practically nobody uses a face mask, while in Italy everybody uses a face mask.
-The distancing, and the hand-washing is pretty much the same.
+Still, in Sweden, practically nobody uses a face mask, while in Italy everybody uses a face mask.
+The distancing and the hand-washing are pretty much the same.
 The ventilation is bad in both countries, cause we’re in autumn with winds and rains and no one wants to be cold.